avsokol/frs.gov.cz_app_status/README.md

     You can choose among 3 most popular browsers: Chrome, FireFox and Safari (under MacOS only).
     Note, that chrome requires Chrome browser installed on your system and to be the same version.

-    Chrome and FireFox allows running in a **headless** mode.
+    Chrome and FireFox allows running in a **headless** mode - this is the default option.
 Safari doesn't have such possibility.

     **headless** mode means that browser will run without any graphic interface, like in a command line.